jiml-ng2plus/Practical-Application-Assignment_5_1/README.md

 #### We don't know why the unaccepted coupons are not accepted.
 #### - Are people ignoring them (email or text)?
 #### - Are people routing them to the junk folder?
+#### - People are creature of habit and habits can be hard to break, especially coffee.
 #### It's great that 50% of the Coffee House coupons are accepted and that's a starting point for improvement.

 ### Next steps and recommendations